mmakiuchi/multimodal_emotion_recognition/README.md

 - text: contains the scripts to extract text features using pre-trained Transformer-based models, and to train a text emotion recognition model over these features.

 - wav2vec: contains the scripts to extract wav2vec features from the speech files (these features are further used by the scripts in the `speech` folder).

+## Dataset

+We evaluated our method with the IEMOCAPdataset.
+Therefore, the scripts were written assuming it is possible to organize the data in 5 sessions, and according to the speaker's gender.
+To request access to the IEMOCAP dataset, and, to know more about this dataset, refer to the [IEMOCAP webpage](https://sail.usc.edu/iemocap/) .

 ## How to run the scripts